Self-employment: United States

-Immigrant and ethnic minorities
+Immigrants and ethnic minorities

 Self-employment is relatively common among new immigrants and ethnic minorities in the United States.
 In the United States, immigrants tend to have higher rates of self-employment than native-born Americans regardless of race or ethnicity.
 But, self-employment in the United States is unevenly distributed across racial/ethnic lines.
 Immigrants and their children who self-identify as White have the highest probability of self-employment in lucrative industries such as professional services and finance.
 In contrast, racial and ethnic minorities are less likely than native-born Whites to be self-employed, with the exception of Asian immigrants who have a high rates of self-employment in low prestige industries such as retail trade and personal services.
 Much like the regular labor market, self-employment in the United States is stratified across racial lines.
 In general, self-employment is more common among immigrants than their second-generation children born in the United States.
 However, the second-generation children of Asian immigrants may continue to seek self-employment in a variety of industries and occupations.